Whether you’ve been blogging for 3 weeks or 3+ years, you’re never too late (or early) to learn how to SEO like a pro!

 Review the top paid results closely because they are often well tested and work.

 Don’t copy another author’s title word for word, but use the results to craft your own title.
 Remember to make your title clear and avoid too many distracting filler words.

 I like to use Coschedule’s free Headline Analyzer tool to help with this step.

 - Place your keyword phrase as far left in the title as possible.

-- Keep your title length close to 55 characters and between 6 to 9 words.
+- Keep your title length close to 55 characters and between six and nine words.

-- Be sure that your title tells people exactly what they will learn.
+- Be sure your title tells people exactly what they will learn.